no-defun-allowed/llama.cl/README.md

 You can experiment with temperature, prompts and various samplers.
 See code for all the options.
 Also tested and working with llama-2-7B.
 You probably don't want to try anything larger unless you implement the CUDA kernels.

 ## Performance

-My machine is running a 3.5 GHz 6-core Intel i7 5930, 256K/15MB cache with 64GB DDR4 RAM and with the `stories15M` I get about 2.5 tok/sec with CCL and 3.7 tok/s with SBCL.
+My machine is running a 3.5 GHz 6-core Intel i7 5930, 256K/15MB cache with 64GB DDR4 RAM and with the `stories15M` I get about 20 tok/s with SBCL.

-If you want to use BLAS for matrix multiplication, you'll get about a 10X speed up.
-Make sure that LLA is loaded _before_ you load `LLAMA`, if you do so it will automatically use the BLAS library.

-Using LLA, the numbers are 14.4 tok/sec for CCL and 34.4 tok/sec for SBCL.

-Interestingly, the parallel version (see the `forward` function) is slower on the the stories15M dataset.
+Interestingly, the parallel version (see the `forward` function) is only marginally faster on the stories15M dataset.
 Likely the parallisation overhead outweighs the benefits in this case.
 I got the best results with lparallel kernel equal to the number of physical cores on the machine.

 ## Original README.md